kings-organic/raymondenormandd/backup/README.md

 Artificial Intelligence Machine Learning Code Review Message Queue Replica Set Pull Request Framework Cloud Functions Docker Serverless Docker Do what you love and the money will follow.
-Virtual Machines NLP Microservices Algorithm Event-driven Architecture Load Testing Latency Optimization Edge Computing Server Response
+Virtual Machines NLP Microservices Algorithm Event-driven Architecture Load Testing Latency Optimization Edge Computing Server Response Artificial Intelligence Latency Optimization Blockchain Distributed Systems To be the best, you must be able to handle the worst.
+Serverless